-Charming cities, mesmerizing mountains and lucid lakes await in Canada.
+Charming cities, mesmerising mountains and lucid lakes await in Canada.

 Canada is the land of glacial-fed lakes, incredible coastlines, French-speaking cities and friendly locals.
 Nicknamed the Great White North, the world's second-largest country is full of colonial and indigenous history.
 Cruise to Canada to step into 17th-century Notre Dame Cathedral in Montreal, and wander the European-styled Old Town in Quebec City.
-Venture out of the urban centers and explore the country's wild terrain: Traverse 80 miles of trails in St. John's, Newfoundland.
+Venture out of the urban centres and explore the country's wild terrain.
+Traverse 80 miles of trails in St John's, Newfoundland.
 Mountain-bike up Bear Mountain in Victoria, British Columbia.
-Or go zip-lining in the Coast Mountains outside Vancouver.
+Or go zip-lining or bungee jumping in the Coast Mountains outside Vancouver.

-Charming cities, mesmerizing mountains and lucid lakes await in Canada
+Charming cities, mesmerising mountains and lucid lakes await in Canada

 Canada is home to 40 national parks, as well as over 1,000 provincial and territorial parks.
 Head to La Mauricie National Park outside Quebec City to go kayaking on its forest-surrounded lakes, and hike past dunes and marshes in Prince Edward Island National Park.
 The fall foliage is especially spectacular in these places.